Germany's lessons from Afghanistan: Bundestag takes stock – DW – 01/30/2025

 A plea for more diplomacy

-The mandate of the Enquête Commission was: "Lessons from Afghanistan for Germany's future networked engagement."
+The Enquete Commission's mandate was: "Lessons from Afghanistan for Germany's future networked engagement."
 The Commission Chairman, Michael Müller, outlined clear conditions for future foreign missions: In addition to military aspects, humanitarian aid should play a part, as well as stronger diplomatic commitment.

 No clear Afghanistan strategy

-In light of the failed mission, the commission's final report has more than 70 recommendations to politicians: "Future engagements require a formulated strategy that specifies clear, verifiable and realistic goals, and defines intended effects."
-The Enquête Commission and the experts they interviewed believe almost none of these were developed for Afghanistan.
+In light of the failed mission, the commission's final report has more than 70 recommendations to politicians.
+"Future engagements require a formulated strategy that specifies clear, verifiable and realistic goals, and defines intended effects."
+The commission and the experts they interviewed believe almost none of these were developed for Afghanistan.

 Too little communication within the German government

-The Enquête Commission found there was not enough exchange of experience during Germany's Afghanistan mission: There was practically no coordination between the government's own ministries.
-"Each ministry drove something forward with great commitment – from its own perspective," says Müller, both praising and criticizing the approach.
+The Enquete Commission found there was not enough exchange of experience during Germany's Afghanistan mission.
+There was practically no coordination between the government's ministries.
+"Each ministry drove something forward with great commitment — from its own perspective," said Müller, both praising and criticizing the approach.

-Despite the ministries' zeal, it seems they had lost sight of the big picture.
+Despite the ministries' zeal, it appears they lost sight of the big picture.
 There was equally inadequate communication by various ministries, including Defense, Development, Foreign Affairs and the Interior Ministry.
-The Federal Chancellery apparently also lacked crucial coordination.
-The Afghanistan Committee of Inquiry, which met in parallel to the Enquête Commission, mostly agrees.
+The Chancellery also appeared to lack crucial coordination.
+The Afghanistan Committee of Inquiry, which met at the same time as the Enquête Commission, mostly agrees.

 Inquiry Committee's most prominent witness: Angela Merkel